-Applied Leadership Wilderness Course (ALWC): The ALWC, offered exclusively to PLC students, consists of a three-day classroom component followed by a seven-day backcountry wilderness experience where participants are instructed and tested in leadership applications that can determine safety and survival in the Coloado backcountry.
-This course is open to admitted PLC freshmen and they are encouraged to participate the summer before starting their journey at CU Boulder.
+Applied Leadership Wilderness Course (ALWC): The ALWC, offered exclusively to PLC students, consists of a ten-day backcountry wilderness experience where participants are instructed and tested in leadership applications that can determine safety and survival in the Coloado backcountry.
+This course is open to admitted PLC freshmen.
 However, the course is available every summer throughout their college career and is transformative no matter when it is taken.

 Summer Reading Assignments: First-Year PLC students are assigned reading over the summer focusing on different styles of leadership and deep self-analysis/awareness.
 These readings are examined and discussed at the First-Year Orientation - students begin to get to know one another while engaging in important conversations with new peers.
 This collective learning experience offers an opportunity for group bonding, self-reflection, and lays the foundation for the cohort community that will continue to grow throughout the first year.

 Welcome Dinner: The First-Year cohort is welcomed into the PLC community with a large dinner hosted at the Koenig Alumni Center on campus.
 New students, parents, student staff members, professional staff and faculty, Board of Advocates members, and sophomore orientation leaders are all invited to enjoy a BBQ dinner while meeting one another and gearing up for the academic year ahead.
 This is not a required event but rather an informal and energizing way to meet fellow incoming students and to recover from a long day of dorm move-in.
 Fall 2022 Welcome Reception will be on Wednesday, August 17 @ 5:30-7:00 pm.
 Location has not been determined.

 Freshmen Orientation: The weekend before classes start is reserved for PLC First-Year Orientation.
 This is, historically, one of the most influential and memorable experiences for PLC students.
 Freshmen meet at the UMC plaza (in front of the building) early on Saturday morning, take busses up to Cal-Wood Outdoor Education Center, partake in day-long activities and discussions that integrate them into their new community, square dance late into the night, meet their First-Year Class Advisor and recitation members, and kick-off their four-year PLC journey together.